-- Google page speed and google lighthpise scores
+- Google page speed / Google Lighthouse scores

 As the Hyva themselves say about their product:

 “One could say that Hyvä is the version of Luma we wished Magento had built.
 Or the frontend that Luma potentially could have become.”